 Incorporating Dominance and submission into Your Marriage

-When you’re standing at the starting line, you may wonder how you’re going to get to point A, then B, and eventually to your envisioned end game.
+When you’re standing at the starting line, you may wonder how you’re going to get to point A. Next, you think about reaching point B. Finally, you contemplate your envisioned end game.
 BDSM isn’t a race.
 Start with small steps.

 If you want to explore submission, begin with being obedient in small ways.
 Get your spouse a cup of coffee without them asking or try to prioritize and anticipate their needs.
 The same goes for those who want to try being dominant.
 Be dominant in small ways.
 Walk with one hand on your partner’s back, or elbow.
 Order their dinner for them or have them serve you for a short time.